iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 ## The road to UDP connection
 ### What is UDP and why would we want to use that ?
-The thing is, from the very beginning of this project, we learned how to use sockets with Python, but only using the TCP protocol, which is very **NOT** optimal for video games.
+The thing is, from the very beginning of this project, we learnt how to use sockets with Python, but only using the TCP protocol, which is very **NOT** optimal for video games.

 For those who don't know, the TCP protocol means that your communications look like this :
 - You establish a communication with an IP sending something like : "I want to talk with you."